wulliy/wasteof2-docs/users.md

 `GET /users/jeffalo/followers/jeffolo`

 Gets an user's profile picture.
+(If the user doesn't exist, it will return a generated SVG profile picture instead)

 `GET /users/jeffalo/picture`